Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 7. Excessive On-page Links

-Internal linking is not indiscriminate.
-Site owners must use internal links strategically for the best results.
-This involves keeping the number of internal links on a web page in check.
+Internal linking is a strategic process and must not be done indiscriminately.
+One way to do this is by keeping the number of internal links on a page in check.

-Excessive on-page links are a common internal linking issue many site owners face.
+Excessive on-page links are a common internal linking mistake many site owners commit.

-Multiple links on a page dilutes the amount of link juice transferred from a source to a target page.
+Multiple links on a page dilutes the amount of link juice transferred from a source to a target page, as shown below:

 LinkStorm can be a powerful ally for minimizing outgoing internal links on a web page.